MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

     - `[Id <String>]`: Read-only.
     - `[AppDisplayName <String>]`: Display name of the application object on which this extension property is defined.
 Read-only.
     - `[DataType <String>]`: Specifies the data type of the value the extension property can hold.
 Following values are supported.
 Not nullable.
 Binary - 256 bytes maximumBooleanDateTime - Must be specified in ISO 8601 format.
 Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximum
-    - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was sycned from onpremises directory using Azure AD Connect.
+    - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was synced from on-premises active directory using Azure AD Connect.
 Read-only.
     - `[Name <String>]`: Name of the extension property.
 Not nullable.
     - `[TargetObjects <String[]>]`: Following values are supported.
 Not nullable.
 UserGroupOrganizationDeviceApplication
   - `[FederatedIdentityCredentials <IMicrosoftGraphFederatedIdentityCredential[]>]`: Federated identities for applications.
 This object can only be retrieved on a single GET request (GET /applications/{id}/federatedIdentityCredentials).